Whether you are a returning family or new to the school, it is my pleasure to welcome you to our wonderful community preschool.

 We know that children learn best when they feel safe, secure and (most importantly) loved.
 This is why we work to create an environment where children are truly seen and celebrated and where they have the opportunity to challenge their minds and their bodies.
 We want every child to feel confident and competent and feel that the world is an exciting, interesting place.
 When it’s time to start kindergarten, we want every child to walk into that big building feeling like a super star!

-As the mother of a daughter and twin boys -- all in their 20's -- I know how quickly the years pass.
+As the mother of three children -- all in their 20's -- I know how quickly the years pass.
 I also know that parenting is a lot more fun when you share the journey with others.
 I hope that you will enjoy your own preschool years here –- most especially by making new friends (adult play dates are awesome).
 Our lobby coffee bar is always open for those days when you want to sit and chat, and our playground is open after school for active fun.